Carole Bayer Sager

 Early career

-Born in 1947, Carole Bayer Sager began her journey as a lyricist while still a student at New York University.
-Her first major success came in 1966 with "A Groovy Kind of Love," co-written with Toni Wine, which became a number two pop hit for The Mindbenders and later a number one for Phil Collins.
+Born in 1946 in New York City, Bayer Sager began her professional songwriting journey while still a student at New York University.
+Her first major cut came with the 1966 pop hit "A Groovy Kind of Love," co-written with Toni Wine and taken to number two on the Billboard Hot 100 by The Mindbenders.
+This early success established her talent for crafting memorable, emotionally resonant lyrics.

 Breakthrough